John Royston Coleman

-Biography
+Early life

 Jack Coleman was born in the town of Copper Cliff, Ontario, Canada, on June 24, 1921, the second of three children of Richard Mowbray Coleman and Mary Irene Lawson.
 His uncle was Major-General Sir Charlton Watson Spinks, the last Sirdar of Egypt.
 Coleman served on active duty in the Royal Canadian Naval Volunteer Reserve in World War II, rising to the rank of commander.
 Shortly after being invited to officer school, he married Mary Norrington Irwin (1922–2011), an artist and writer who was the daughter of William Andrew Irwin and granddaughter of John Fletcher McLaughlin, both academics.
 The couple had three sons, two daughters, and seven grandchildren.
-Coleman died of Parkinson's disease on September 6, 2016, at the age of 95.

 Career

-Coleman earned a B.A. from Victoria University, Toronto, in 1943 and an M.A. in 1949 and Ph.D. in 1950 in Economics, both from the University of Chicago.
-He was a professor at M.I.T. from 1949 to 1955 and at Carnegie Mellon University from 1955 to 1965, serving as Dean of the Division of Humanities and Social Sciences at the latter institution for the final two years of his time there.
+Coleman earned a B.A. from Victoria University, Toronto, in 1943 and an M.A. in 1949 and Ph.D. in 1950 in economics, both from the University of Chicago.
+He was a professor at M.I.T. from 1949 to 1955 and at Carnegie Mellon University from 1955 to 1965, serving as dean of the Division of Humanities and Social Sciences at the latter institution for the final two years of his time there.
 During this period, he hosted the CBS economics program "Money Talks".
 He was recruited away by the Ford Foundation, where he was first Associate Director of Economic Development and Administration and later Program Officer in Charge of Social Development.
 He was named the 9th president of Haverford College in 1967 and led the institution until 1977, at which time he resigned over the unwillingness of the board to make the men's college co-educational.
 This step was eventually taken in 1980 and Coleman was awarded an honorary doctorate by Haverford the same year.
 While at Haverford, he also served as chairman of the board of the Federal Reserve Bank of Philadelphia.
 From 1977 to 1986 he was president of the Edna McConnell Clark Foundation, after which he ran a country inn in Chester, Vermont, and was actively involved in local arts and education.